Jaws (novel): Development

 Peter Benchley had long been fascinated with sharks, which he frequently encountered while fishing in Nantucket with his father, Nathaniel Benchley.
-For years, he had considered writing "a story about a shark that attacks people and what would happen if it came in and wouldn't go away."
-This interest grew greater after reading a 1964 news story about fisherman Frank Mundus catching a great white shark weighing 4550 lb off the shore of Montauk, New York.
+For years, the younger Benchley had considered writing "a story about a shark that attacks people and what would happen if it came in and wouldn't go away."
+This interest grew greater after reading a news story in 1964 about Frank Mundus, a fisherman who caught a great white shark weighing 4550 lb off the shore of Montauk, New York.

 Peter Benchley was inspired by a shark being captured in Montauk, New York.

 In 1971, Benchley was a freelance writer, struggling to support his wife and children.
 In the meantime, his literary agent scheduled regular meetings with publishing house editors.
 One was Doubleday editor Thomas Congdon, who met with Benchley seeking book ideas.
 Congdon did not find Benchley's proposals for non-fiction interesting, but instead favored his idea for a novel about a shark terrorizing a beach resort.
 Benchley sent an outline page to Congdon's office, and the editor paid him $1,000 for 100 pages.
 These pages comprised the first four chapters, and the full manuscript received a $7,500 total advance.

 Congdon and the Doubleday crew were confident, seeing Benchley as "something of an expert in sharks", given the author self-described "knowing as much as any amateur about sharks" as he had read some research books and seen the 1971 documentary Blue Water White Death.
 After Doubleday commissioned the book, Benchley then started researching all possible material regarding sharks.
 Among his sources were Peter Matthiessen's Blue Meridian, Jacques Cousteau's The Shark: Splendid Savage of the Sea, Thomas B. Allen's Shadows in the Sea, and David H. Davies' About Sharks and Shark Attacks.